-For example, many English verbs ending in -ate are very similar in form to -AR verbs in Spanish, usually with similar meanings as well, and their noun forms are close as well:
+For example, many English verbs ending in -ate are very similar in form to -AR verbs in Spanish.
+They usually have similar meanings as well, and their noun forms are also close:

-Other verbs ending -ificar in Spanish (clarficar, justificar, notificar, or verificar) change to -ify in English (clarify, justify, verify), and their nouns follow the same pattern as the first verbs mentioned above (clarification, etc.)
+Other verbs ending -ificar in Spanish change to -ify in English.
+(Clarificar, identificar, justificar, notificar, or verificar change to clarify, justify, verify, etc.) Their nouns follow the same pattern as the first verbs above (clarification, etc.)